Our Bylaws

 B. Modification of the Bylaws and Operating Rules

 a.
-Any modification to the bylaws will be approved by the Board following a process as described below.
+Any modification to the bylaws will be approved by the Board after the process described below.

 i.
 The Board will initially consider and make proposed recommendations for modification to the Bylaws and will communicate those proposals via notice to the members.

 ii.
-The membership will be invited via notice to attend one or more engagement meeting with the Board that will occur within 30 days following notice of the proposed Bylaw changes.
+The membership will be invited via notice to attend one or more engagement meetings with the Board that will occur within 30 days following notice of the proposed Bylaw changes.

 iv.
 The Board will consider Member comments and recommendations and will then draft final proposed changes to the Bylaws.